Today I’m answering your questions about Citrus County tax deed sales, and the topics I’m going to cover are:

 The counties start the auctions at very close to the back taxes, and simultaneously with the sale, the county treasurer cancels the mortgage and the deed of trust loan.

-Why Citrus County Holds Tax Sales
+Why the Citrus County Tax Deed Auction Takes Place

 Tax auctions take place for a reason.
 Many owners fail to pay property taxes.
 The consequence of nonpayment is that the county has the ability to seize, ultimately confiscate the property and resell it.